Mt Fuji West Of Tokyo, Japan Travel Guide

 Traveling often reveals personal strengths and preferences not apparent in daily routine.

-Your behavior as a tourist influence the destinations you visit.
+Your actions as a traveler influence the destinations you visit.
 Travel responsibly.

 Choose small businesses for a direct positive impact on the local economy.

-Donate to organizations preserving Mount Fuji or nearby parks.
+Donate to organizations preserving Mount Fuji volcano or nearby parks.

 Join clean-up initiatives if available, leaving places better than found.

-Be mindful of your water and electricity usage at hotels and inns.
+Be mindful of your water and electricity usage in hotels and inns.

 Choose public transport over private vehicles where possible.